HeyJoFlyer/led-star-pcb/README.md

 1. Assemble each individual PCB as instructed for the LED Star PCB.

 ### Library
-If you want to edit the pcb you will need to install the library `library.pretty` for the solder connections.
+If you want to edit the pcb you will need to install the provided library `library.pretty` for the solder connections.

-## Contributing
-Contributions, suggestions, and improvements are welcome!
-Feel free to fork the repository, make changes, and submit pull requests.

 ## License
 This project is licensed under the [MIT License](LICENSE).